Coronavirus (COVID-19) new guidance and new tests

-As we are all aware, the COVID-19 pandemic continues to be the biggest challenge facing the UK and the world at this current moment.
-As we move through the pandemic, government guidance has to change regarding what we can and can’t do, all in an attempt to halt the spread of the virus.
+As we are all aware, the COVID-19 pandemic continues to be the biggest challenge facing the UK and the world.
+As we move through the pandemic, guidance has to change regarding what we can and can’t do, all in an attempt to halt the spread of the virus.

 In fact, two of the biggest themes throughout the COVID-19, has been government guidance and testing for the virus.
 We thought it might be useful to explain the latest government COVID-19 guidelines a little further and look at the different types of testing that are available to key workers and the general public.